htaesig/htaesig.github.io/_posts/2025-02-04-february-2025-hta-esig-meeting-minutes.md

 - Arthur: webinars is important - also, consider if subteams could provide a target/focus?

 ### Next steps
-- There was limited feedback from the attendees about 2025 targets so we will try a more asynchronous approach with a survey
+- There was limited feedback from the meeting attendees about which 2024 targets to carry over/update/delete
+  - We will try a more asynchronous approach with a survey
 - <mark>Action Anders: share survey with full ESIG</mark>
 - <mark>Action all ESIG members: respond to survey or provide considerations directly to Anders/Lara</mark>